palantir/atlasdb/docs/source/miscellaneous/doc/adr/0013-write-cassandra-tombstones-and-sentinels-with-a-fresh-cassandra-timestamp.md

   greater than `TS`
 2. a tombstone or range tombstone that covers a sweep sentinel with Cassandra timestamp `TS` must have a Cassandra timestamp greater than `TS`
-3. the insertion of a fresh sweep sentinel after a tombstone or range tombstone at time `TS` must have a Cassandra timestamp greater than `TS`
+3. the insertion of a fresh sweep sentinel after a tombstone that covers the sentinel, written at timestamp `TS`, must have a Cassandra timestamp greater than `TS`

 A cell being covered with Cassandra timestamp `TS` must also have Atlas start timestamp `TS`.
 Given that this cell is already written to the database, a fresh timestamp `TS'` is necessarily greater than `TS`, giving us statement 1.